The greatest waste … is failure to use the abilities of people … to learn about their frustrations and about the contributions they are eager to make.

 Steps can be taken to address these common challenges and ensure teams are embarked on a journey of sustainable improvement.

-The pursuit of perfection means not only defect-free, but meeting exactly what customers need at a fair price and created with minimum waste.
-Product development teams must have a clear vision for the products they are developing and also a focus on continuously improving the processes used to develop them.
-In the absence of such goals, a team may be only focused on short-term ad hoc improvements, or things that have little impact on the team’s ability to create value.
+Agile product development teams must establish a stable and predictable system of delivery.
+Once this is in place they must then focus on continuously improving their delivery processes in the service of creating more value for their customers.
+In the absence of goals, a team may be only focused on short-term ad hoc improvements, or things that have little impact on the team’s ability to create value.

-- What’s helping us (achieve our goals), and
+- What’s helping us (achieve our goals)?

-- What’s holding us back
+- What’s holding us back?

-Lack of full participation from team members.
+Lack of full engagement from team members.

 Trust is one issue, lack of empowerment is another.
 Without empowerment team members my shrug and ask ‘Why bother?’
 People will not take action if they feel disempowered.
 Team health surveys can help uncover issues related to trust and empowerment.